noriban/coder-rust-template/README.md

 There are multiple ways you can help:

- - The README needs better instructions to be more clear
+ - The README needs some changes to be more clear
- - More distros can be added
  - GitLab CI/CD needs to be set up
- - Docker images may need some extra packages
+ - Docker images may need some extra installed packages